Oh, magnify the Lord with me, and let us exalt his name together! – Psalm 34:3 (ESV)

 All these efforts are a coordinated attempt to move closer to what we believe God desires for us to be as a church.
 We want to continue to support church planting even as we move to sending church planters and planting churches.
 We want to take greater strides to equip all our people for life and mission so that together we might live as the people of God sent to people and places with the good news of Jesus.

 This budget represents many hours of prayer, discussion and preparation.
 Dozens of people have been involved in the budget preparation process, including both staff and volunteers, all under the direction of our Finance Team.
 We take budget preparation very seriously because it guides our ministry focus over the coming year.

-This brochure was designed to inform and inspire you regarding our many ministries, all of which are dependent on your generous giving.
+This website was designed to inform and inspire you regarding our many ministries, all of which are dependent on your generous giving.
 More importantly, we want you, our financial partners, to see how your gifts are changing lives in our community and around the world.

 We have included a FAQ section below.
 If you have other questions regarding our budget, financial procedures or giving options, please contact our church office.
 Thanks again for your continued financial support of our ministries.
 May the Lord richly bless you.

 WHO COUNTS THE MONEY GIVEN ON SUNDAYS AND DURING THE WEEK?

 We have several teams of church members who volunteer to count our offerings and record the gifts.
 Everyone involved with counting and recording individual gifts are committed to protecting the confidentiality of our donors.

 Yes, many people do this as part of their regular giving.
 You can give stocks, bonds, and other personal possessions that are consistent with our giving policies.
 Copies of our policy are available in the church office.

 Yes, at churchatthecross.com/give, there is a secure online giving option, including the convenience of automatic recurring giving.
 Contact our financial office for more information or for help in setting up an online giving account.